-- Foster Youth, English Learners, and Low-Income Students have limited resources to participate in organized recreational sports.
+- English Learners, and Low-Income Students continue to demonstrate lower rates of ELA and Mathematics mastery as measured by both state and local assessments.
+Despite growth in EL students' assessment results, ADUSD Dashboard data from 2022 references a significant gap in standards mastery between EL/Low Income students and the student population as a whole.
+In ELA, Low-Income students scored 13.5 points lower and EL students scored 13.1 percentage points lower than students as a whole.
+In Math, Low-Income students scored 9 percentage points and EL students scored 9.1 percentage points lower than the overall student population. - Foster Youth, English Learners, and Low-Income Students have limited resources to participate in organized recreational sports.
 This lack of resources can be a barrier to students' sports participation in high school and beyond.
-In addition, low income students are less likely to have background knowledge and sporting skills based solely on their lack of access/opportunity to participate in organized sports programs.
+In addition, Low-Income students are less likely to have background knowledge and sporting skills based solely on their lack of access/opportunity to participate in organized sports programs.
 Educational partners emphasized the need to continue to offer competitive sports to close the opportunity gap.
-In 2019, 73% of unduplicated students who participated in the Dairyland after-school sports program went on to participate in the same sport at the high school level. - The District will provide an after-school sports program for 7th/8th grade students to participate in volleyball, football, basketball, and soccer.
+In 2023, 67% of all students who participated in after-school sports were EL or Low-Income.
+Of those, 85% indicated that they plan to participate in the same sports at the high school level. - The District will provide an after-school sports program for 7th/8th grade students to participate in volleyball, football, basketball, and soccer.
 These programs will include classroom instruction on game rules and logistics to provide a clear understanding of game objectives.
 Funds will expended to support coaching, transportation, equipment, etc. - The effectiveness of the program will be measured locally by EL and Low Income students' participation rates and ongoing participation at the high school level.